Babymonster: 2023–2024: Introduction and debut

 YG Entertainment signaled the septet's formal introduction on December 30, 2022, with a poster and the subtext "YG Next Movement".
-It heralded a trailer-esque video posted on YouTube on New Year's Day that garnered 15 million views in three days, and featured appearances by members of Winner and Blackpink, sibling duo AKMU, dancer and choreographer Leejung Lee, and label founder Yang Hyun-suk.
-Babymonster's introduction, together with the announcement of G-Dragon's feasible return as a soloist that same day, contributed to a subsequent rise in the label's stocks, leaping by 11.74%.
-The seven members were revealed to the public through the gradual releases of live performance videos starting on January 12, (in order: Rami, Ahyeon, Chiquita, Asa, Rora, Pharita, and Ruka).
+It heralded a trailer-esque video posted on YouTube on New Year's Day and featured appearances by members of Winner and Blackpink, sibling duo AKMU, dancer and choreographer Leejung Lee, and label founder and executive producer Yang Hyun-suk.
+The seven members were revealed to the public through the gradual releases of live performance videos starting on January 12 (in order: Rami, Ahyeon, Chiquita, Asa, Rora, Pharita, and Ruka).
 They released a pre-debut promotional single titled "Dream" on May 14, 2023, coinciding with the release of Last Evaluation (2023); the YouTube exclusive debuted atop the Billboard Hot Trending Songs chart.
 Their channel soon surpassed one million subscribers in 52 days since its creation on December 28, 2022, and two million subscribers in 129 days, becoming the fastest K-pop girl group to achieve this milestone.

-The group released two singles as a six-piece titled "Batter Up" and "Stuck in the Middle" on November 27, 2023, and February 1, 2024, respectively, with the former serving as the sextet's debut single and Babymonster's pre-debut release.
-Label-mates Lee Chan-hyuk of AKMU and Choi Hyun-suk of Treasure contributed in penning the piece, while its member Asa, worked on both its music and lyrics.
-Its music video amassed 22.59 million views within a day, became the most viewed debut music video in the first 24 hours in K-pop history, and became the fastest debut music video to reach 100 million views on the platform, eighteen days after its release.
-It found further success on Spotify, achieving 10 million streams in ten days, the fastest for a rookie K-pop girl group.
-Ahyeon, who was absent from its releases for health reasons, soon recovered and returned from her hiatus, joining the ensemble to promote their future activities as a seven-member group.
+The group released two singles as a six-piece titled "Batter Up" and "Stuck in the Middle" on November 27, 2023, and February 1, 2024, respectively; the former served both as the sextet's debut single and Babymonster's pre-debut release.
+"Batter Up" was co-written by labelmates Lee Chan-hyuk of AKMU and Choi Hyun-suk of Treasure, with member Asa contributing to its composition and lyrics.
+Its music video amassed 22.59 million views within twenty-four hours, setting a new record for the most‑viewed debut music video in K‑pop history, and surpassed 100 million views eighteen days after release, the fastest for a debut video on the platform.
+The single also achieved 10 million streams on Spotify within ten days, setting the fastest precedent for a rookie K‑pop girl group.
+Ahyeon, who was absent from its releases for health reasons, soon joined the ensemble to promote their future activities as a seven-member group.

-Babymonster promotes "Sheesh" on the radio broadcast Cultwo Show, on April 28, 2024.
+Babymonster promoting "Sheesh" on the radio broadcast Cultwo Show, on April 28, 2024.